 Applicants must have at least the equivalent of a US baccalaureate degree in physics or a closely-related subject.
 (Applicants whose undergraduate major is not physics can find more explanation on our FAQ page, while International Applicants should consult a different item on our FAQ page for more about equivalency.)
 Good undergraduate preparation for graduate study typically includes the equivalent of the following upper-division courses at Kent State U: classical mechanics, modern physics (two semesters), laboratory (two semesters), electromagnetism, quantum and atomic physics, thermodynamics, data analysis and computational physics, and some electives such as nuclear physics and solid state physics.
 A grade point average (GPA) of at least 3.0 on a scale of A = 4.0 in your highest degree is required for unconditional admission.
 Students from countries where GPA is not used are assessed according to a standard appropriate for their own country.

-General GRE scores are optional.
-Physics GRE scores are normally a required part of the application materials for the PhD physics program if an assistantship is requested.
+For fall 2015 applicants, the General GRE test is required.
+In addition, Physics GRE scores are normally a required part of the application materials for the PhD physics program if an assistantship is requested.
 Final-year undergraduates who have not yet completed one or more courses needed to prepare for the Physics GRE are still recommended to take the test in the fall of their final year.
 We recognize that such applicants cannot be expected to score at their full potential, and we take this special circumstance into account.
 There is no definite minimum score that we require for the Physics GRE, and we take many factors into account when interpreting an applicant's performance on this test.